Interpretable machine learning of magnetic transition temperature in Heusler magnets via hierarchical dependence extraction: Methodology

 \subsection{Hierarchical dependence extraction}

-\headline{Here, we summarize the essence of the HDE procedure, whose details can be found in Ref.~\cite{Moree2024HDE}.} \updatea{We define fundamental quantities: The target $y$, the descriptors ${\bf x} = \{ x_i \}$, the HDE descriptor $z$ which is a nonlinear function of the $x_i$, and the HDE expression $y^{\rm HDE}$ which is an affine function of $z$ and gives an approximation of $y$.} All these quantities have $N_e$ values that correspond to the $N_e$ entries in the data set.
-Starting from the material-dependent values of $y$ and ${\bf x} = \{ x_i \}$, the HDE$[y,{\bf x}]$ procedure constructs the HDE expression as
+\headline{Here, we summarize the essence of the HDE procedure, whose details can be found in Ref.~\cite{Moree2024HDE}.} We start from a given target $y$ and descriptors ${\bf x} = \{ x_i \}$.
+We denote the procedure as HDE$[y,{\bf x}]$.
+This procedure constructs the HDE descriptor $z$ which captures the nonlinear dependence of $y$ on the $x_i$, then the HDE expression $y^{\rm HDE}$ which is an affine function of $z$ and gives an explicit approximation of $y$.
+All these quantities have $N_{\rm ent}$ values that correspond to the $N_{\rm ent}$ entries in the data set. \\

-where $g$ is the generation index, and the HDE descriptor $z^{\rm opt}_{(g)}$ at generation $g$ is constructed iteratively by adding factors that contain nonlinear dependencies of $y$ on $x_i$ from the lowest order to the highest order.
-(A higher $g$ corresponds to a higher order dependence.)
-The explicit expressions of $z_{(g)}$ at $g=1$ and $g \geq 2$ are, respectively: